Inventor or Solidworks, which software is a better choice in 2020? Or is there a clear winner between the two?

 You might still say, “But Solidworks is still more expensive!”
 Yes, but not by much, and you don’t know if the pricing would change at some point.
 If we take it forward a few more years, Inventor will start to be the more expensive option.

-In 20 years, the way we do CAD may be wholly revolutionized by brain-nanites, and we won’t even need Solidworks or Inventor…you never know…
+In 20 years, the way we do CAD may be entirely revolutionized by brain-nanites, and we won’t even need Solidworks or Inventor…you never know…

 Other Price Considerations: